geonetwork/geonetwork-ui/apps/webcomponents/README.md

 **Important:** The components are built in `production` mode.

-You'll be able to test your web components on `http://localhost:8001/webcomponents/{name_of_sample_file}`
+You'll be able to test your Web Components on `http://localhost:8001/webcomponents/{name_of_sample_file}`

 e.g: http://localhost:8001/webcomponents/gn-results-list.sample.html

-This script show you how to deploy your web component in a real world, it builds it, then to use your component in a real web page, you have to
+This script show you how to deploy your Web Component in a real world, it builds it, then to use your component in a real web page, you have to

 - import the script exported by Angular
-- include your web component in the HTML content.
+- include your Web Component in the HTML content.

 ## Create a new Web Component

-The architecture is designed so you can export an Angular component to a custom element (eg Web Component), that is encapsulated with its style in a shadow DOM element, and can be embedded in any web site.
+The architecture is designed so you can export an Angular component to a custom element (eg Web Component), that is encapsulated with its style in a shadow DOM element, and can be embedded in any website.

-To export content as a web component you have to
+To export content as a Web Component you have to:

-- create a new folder in `/webcomponents/src/app/components`, the folder name must start with `gn-`
+- create a new folder in `/apps/webcomponents/src/app/components`, the folder name must start with `gn-`
 - create a new component in this folder, with same name, that will be exported, this component must have the following properties in the metadata decorator:

 ```typescript